Symphony No. 32 (Haydn): Music

+The work is in four movements:

 The work is one of the few symphonies of the Classical era to place the Minuet second (others include Haydn's 37th and 44th, and his brother Michael's 15th and 16th).
 The winds are dismissed for the slow movement.
 The 3/8 time signature for the finale is consistent with an early date of its composition.